mediaarchitekt/WP-Webmaster/readme.md

 ## Changelog

+### 1.4
+- Feature: Login lockdown for brute force attacks by blocking IPs for 1 hour after 3 failed login attempts
+- Log blocked ips to a seperate file
+- Function to unblock all blocked IPs
 ### 1.3
 - Feature: Log email actions in separate file
 - Advanced output of email errors via alert for debugging purposes